The street in an Italian city

 Those men are kind.

-Masculine Nouns Starting with z, s+consonant, gn, ps, x, y:
+Masculine nouns starting with z, s + consonant, gn, ps, x, or y:

 Quello studente è bravo.